 For those visiting in the summer and looking to escape the Texas heat, the resort has miles of lakefront shoreline for you to enjoy.
 If you would rather swim in a pool, don’t worry, there is one of those!

 Things to do in the Highland Lakes of Texas Region

 Spider Mountain Bike Park

-For a fun and unique activity, plan a visit to Spider Mountain Bike Park.
-Spider Mountain’s is the only year-round lift-served bike park in the United States!
+Plan a visit to Spider Mountain Bike Park for a fun and unique activity.
+Spider Mountain is the only year-round lift-served bike park in the United States!

 How cool is that?!
 Right here in the great state of Texas!

 Spider Mountain offers trails for all skill levels.
 I love how their trail system resembled that of a ski hill.
-There are beginner’s trails that are color-coded green and named things like “Itsy-Bitsy” and there are more advanced trails that are color-coded black and named things like “Tarantula.”
+There are beginner’s trails that are color-coded green and named things like “Itsy-Bitsy,” and more advanced trails that are color-coded black and named things like “Tarantula.”

-If you want to try out Spider Mountain, but don’t have a bike or gear, don’t worry, they have you covered.
-You can rent bikes and the necessary gear from the gear store located right on site.
+If you want to try out Spider Mountain, but don’t have a bike or gear, don’t worry; they have you covered.
+You can rent bikes and the necessary gear from the on-site gear store.

-This ticket allows you to ride the lift up the mountain, and then depart the lift to enjoy the incredible view from the top of the mountain.
-This is also a fun place to watch the bikers starting out on the trails!
+This ticket allows you to ride the lift up the mountain and then depart the lift to enjoy the incredible view from the top.
+This is also a fun place to watch the bikers starting on the trails!

 It is NOT SAFE for you to be on the bike trails.